The Priest and the Rose Rustling Bikers

 After dinner we walked back along the road to look.
 Sure enough, thirty feet off the ground hung a pink rose.
 Closer examination revealed many blooms lower to the ground.
 Paul didn't know what it was, but, of course, was ready with secateurs and plastic bags for cuttings.

 These rose cuttings that we took that day are now fully mature shrubs in our own garden.
 We've never been able to identify them.
 Perhaps the Brooks roses were survivors from Father Schoener's era.
 The cuttings from our own neighborhood also defied identification.
-We named it the "Chintimini Rose" for the cross street name where we found it.
+We named it the "Chintimini Rose" for the cross street name where we found it. <2024 Update> We now see that our Chintimini Rose is available in commerce around the world.

 Roses are like trees, they can live for hundreds of years.
 We're preparing for some future generation to discover these roses.